ian-mcdowell/IMDateScroll/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Check out the sample view controller in the example project.
+There are a few delegate methods you can implement if you wish (none are required), including:

+	- (UICollectionViewCell *)dateScrollView:(IMDateScrollViewController *)dateScrollView headerCellForDate:(NSDate *)date
+	- (UITableViewCell *)dateScrollView:(IMDateScrollViewController *)dateScrollView cellForEventOnDate:(NSDate *)date
+	- (NSString *)dateScrollView:(IMDateScrollViewController *)dateScrollView titleForDate:(NSDate *)date
+	- (void)dateScrollView:(IMDateScrollViewController *)dateScrollView didSelectEventOnDate:(NSDate *)date

+This library uses two data sets:
+* Events - An NSdictionary of NSDates mapped to an NSArray of event objects (whatever you like)
+* Dates - An NSArray of the keys of the dictionary, sorted in whatever order you want to display them in.

 ## Requirements

+Only tested on iOS 7+
+Requires ARC

 ## Installation